romeerez/orchid-orm/packages/docs/src/guide/index.md

 accessing record data through getters/setters also takes some CPU time, serializing records to JSON would require a separate step.
-Only when selecting all columns it is possible to instantiate properly, because the model class requires all columns to be defined.
+Only when selecting all columns it is possible to instantiate properly, because the table class requires all columns to be defined.
 So, the in author's opinion, Active Record pattern only complicates things and takes away a bit of performance.

 For the same reasons, Data Mapper pattern, Unit of Work, and Data encapsulation are not included, therefore,